AzionTeam/AzionAPI/README.md

 ### Item Builder

-I add my personal ItemBuilder to the API.
+I added my personal ItemBuilder to the API.
-For create an itemstack you just have to do this :
+To create an itemstack you just have to do this :

 ```java
 ItemStack item = new ItemBuilder(material).toItemStack();